 In many countries, tourist visas only last between one and three months.
 But there are some which have slightly longer tourist visas, as well as visa free countries.
 These are viewed favourably by the digital nomad community, particularly if the country also has great weather and fast internet.

 This article includes researched countries which offer tourist visas or visa free entry for a large number of other nationalities, for at least 6 months.
 Visa policies change all the time ‘on the ground’ so you should use the post as a guide, and do your own research before booking those flight tickets.

 Please note, this article was originally written before the Coronavirus pandemic took hold.
 On the 25 March 2020, I updated this article with accurate information relating to Covid-19.
 In publishing this article I am in no way advocating that nomads travel unnecessarily at this point in time.
 Given that travel is probably spreading the disease, it seems preferable that individuals settle in one place for an extended period of time – whether that’s their country of origin, or the country they are currently living in.

 Nomads should take their own decisions relative to their situation.
 However I would prefer that the content of this article is completely up to date with accurate information and so have updated it on this basis.
-I will endeavour to update it on a weekly basis for the forseeable future.

 Receive updated versions of this article by PDF, in the future: